-• [ Nature of Oceanity Towns of lists and and Domains of A1 (₹ in Lakhs) .2 Nature of Security Term of Interest and Repayment As at 31 March 2021 As at 31 March 2020 F Working Capital Term Loan I : First pari passu charge on all the present and future fixed assets of the company excluding Tanuku plant & on all the present and future current assets of the Company including few brands of the Company.
-Second pari passu charges on all the present and future fixed assets of the Company, situated at Tanuku plant.
+21.2 Nature of Security Term of Interest and Repayment As at 31 March 2022 As at 31 March 2021 Working Capital Term Loan I: First pari passu charge on all the present and future fixed assets of the company excluding Tanuku plant & on all the present and future current assets of the company including few brands of the company.
+Second pari passu charges on all the present and future fixed assets of the company, situated at Tanuku plant.
 Pledge of unencumbered shareholding in the company held by Expert Chemicals (I) Private Limited & Kingsbury Investment Inc. on pari passu basis.
-Pledge of 12,71,250 shares of Bravo Healthcare Ltd and pledge of 5 shares of Wanbury Global FZE on pari passu basis.
-Corporate Guarantee of Experts Chemicals, Bravo Healthcare, Wanbury Global FZE and Kingsbury investments, Personal Guarantee of Mr. K. Chandran, Director of the Company.
-IDBI Bank : The loan repayable in 4 equal annual installments from 30 Sept 2017 to 30 Sept 2020.
-All other lenders : The loan repayable in 4 equal annual installments from 31 March 2018 to 31 March 2021 Fixed Interest payable@ 1% 367.31 796.40 l· Funded Interest Term Loan : First pari passu charge on all the present and future fixed assets of the company excluding Tanuku plant & on all the present and future current assets of the Company including few brands of the Company.
+IDBI Bank: The loan repayable in 4 equal annual instalments from 30 September 17 to 30 September 2020 All other lenders: The loan repayable in 4 equal annual instalments from 31 March 2018 to 31 - 367.31 Pledge of 1271250 shares of Bravo Healthcare ltd and pledge of 5 shares of Wanbury Global FZE on pari passu basis.
+Corporate Guarantee of Experts Chemicals, Bravo Healthcare, Wanbury Global FZE and Kingsbury investments, Personal Guarantee of Mr. K Chandran, director of the company.
+March 2021 Fixed Interest payable@ 1% Funded Interest Term Loan: First pari passu charge on all the present and future fixed assets of the company excluding Tanuku plant & on all the present and future current assets of the company including few brands of the company.
 Second pari passu charges on all the present and future fixed assets of the company, situated at Tanuku plant.
 Pledge of unencumbered shareholding in the company held by Expert Chemicals (I) Private Limited & Kingsbury Investment Inc. on pari passu basis.
-Pledge of 12,71,250 shares of Bravo Healthcare Ltd. and pledge of 5 shares of Wanbury Global FZE on pari passu basis.
-Corporate Guarantee of Experts Chemicals, Bravo Healthcare Ltd., Wanbury Global FZE and Kingsbury investments and Personal Guarantee of Mr. K. Chandran, Director of the company.
-1 Oct 2012 to 30 Sept.
+Pledge of 1271250 shares of Bravo Healthcare Itd and pledge of 5 shares of Wanbury Global FZE on pari passu basis.
+The loan is repayable in 32 quarterly instalments starting from 1st Oct 2012 to 30th Sept.
 2020.
-As per RBI notification on COVID 19 regulatory package during FY 2021; IDBI bank had sanctioned further moratorium 18.81 425.27 Term Loan EARC-Edelweiss: First pari passu charge on all the present and future fixed assets including few brands of the Company.
-Second pari passu charge on all the present and future current assets of the Company.
+As per RBI notication on COVID 19 regulatory package during FY 2021; IDBI bank had sanctioned further moratorium of 6 months on loan repayments falling due between 1 October 2020 to 31 March 2021. - 18.81 Corporate Guarantee of Experts Chemicals , Bravo Healthcare, Wanbury Global FZE and Kingsbury investments and Personal Guarantee of Mr. K Chandran, director of the company.
+Term Ioan EARC -Edelweiss: First pari passu charge on all the present and future fixed assets including few brands of the company.
+Second pari passu charge on all the present and future current assets of the company.
 Pledge of unencumbered shareholding in the company held by Expert Chemicals (I) Private Limited & Kingsbury Investment Inc. on pari passu basis.
-Pledge of 12,71,250 shares of Bravo Healthcare Ltd. and pledge of 5 shares of Wanbury Global FZE, Corporate Guarantee of Experts Chemicals, Bravo Healthcare Ltd., Wanbury Global FZE and Kingsbury investments and Personal Guarantee of Mr. K. Chandran, Director of the company.
-13,290.10 12,085.96
+Pledge of 1271250 shares of Bravo Healthcare Itd. and pledge of 5 shares of Wanbury Global FZE, Corporate Guarantee of Experts Chemicals, Bravo Healthcare, Wanbury Global FZE and Kingsbury investments and Personal Guarantee of Mr. K Chandran, director of the company.
+The payment is due for repayment by 15 September 2022 3,000.06 13,290.10